 Van Gogh Museum

 One of the most visited tourist attractions in the Netherlands is the Van Gogh Museum.
 The museum is dedicated to Van Gogh, but besides his works, you can also find a rich collection of artwork by other popular painters, such as Paul Gauguin, Claude Monet, etc.

 The city is home to many popular museums, and another famous museum you should see in the city is the Rijksmuseum.
-Located at the Museum Square, it sits next to the Van Gogh Museum.
-The museum holds world-famous artworks by popular Dutch artists, like Vermeer, Rembrandt, and Jan Steen.
+Located in the Museum Square, it sits next to the Van Gogh Museum.
+The museum holds world-famous artworks by popular Dutch artists, as Vermeer, Rembrandt, and Jan Steen.

 The Netherlands is famous for its tulips, and the city has an amazing flower scene.
 There are several museums here that can tell you more about Amsterdam’s tulips, or you can visit the market, especially when it’s off-season.
 In the market, you will still be able to see beautiful tulips all year round.

 What is Amsterdam Known for?
 Coffee Shops, but Amsterdam’s coffee shops are like no other; they are famous worldwide because they don’t just brew good cups of Joe – there’s more you can get from these shops.
 In Amsterdam’s coffee shops, it’s legal to smoke marijuana, and they’re selling, too – so, in case you want some, you can easily get it here in the city.